-The Nolli Map reveals a variety of levels of complexity generally absent in the figure/ground drawing.
+Map reveals a variety of levels of complexity generally absent in the figure/ground drawing, (see Fig. 2.).
+Fragment of the 1748 Map of Rome by Giambatista Nolli.
 The interior space of public buildings is registered as void (not solid) as if it is an extension of the public urban space defined by external streets and squares.
 By showing the public spaces within the solid mass of buildings, a middle ground begins to emerge.

 The result is the graphic rendering of a spatial integration of public buildings with their surrounding urban landscape and the concomitant idea that neither space, nor mass, is homogenous.
 According to the degree to which they play a part in the public and communal life of the city, buildings are rendered either as places extending from the urban landscape, or as components of mass which create the formal boundaries of the public realm.
 Also, an overall impression of topographic variation, and field texture is beautifully and articulately rendered.
-The varied grain, scale, and orientation of agricultural fields, gardens - even of the river - are painstakingly captured.
+The varied grain, scale, and orientation of agricultural fields, gardens, -- even of the river -- are painstakingly captured.
 Yet, in the aspect of the Nolli which has been most influential to contemporary renderings of figure/ground drawings, ultimately the variations in figure and field fade to black and white.
 Both figure and field - black and white - remain homogenous, monolithic, and neutral, and in the case of the field, this becomes interpreted as no more than the "nothing" where "something" is not.